Kermit Washington: Retirement

 Since retiring, Washington has run restaurants and is a founder and operator of a number of charitable organizations.
-He ran a restaurant in the Portland metropolitan just north of Portland in Vancouver, Washington with former Trail Blazer Kevin Duckworth, called "Le Slam."
+He ran a restaurant in the Portland metropolitan area just north of Portland in Vancouver, Washington, with former Trail Blazer Kevin Duckworth, called "Le Slam".
 The restaurant closed in 2001.
 He has also served in a coaching role with Stanford University, and worked at Pete Newell's "Big Man Camp" for 15 years.
 In 1995, he founded The 6th Man Foundation, otherwise known as Project Contact Africa.
 In August 1994, Washington accompanied a team of doctors and nurses on a humanitarian mission to Goma, Zaire, working in a refugee camp for people fleeing the Rwandan Civil War.
-"It was a sad, sad sight", Washington later recalled, "a sight I'll never forget."
+"It was a sad, sad sight", Washington later recalled, "a sight I'll never forget".

 After his career, Washington has complained of treatment he has received in relation to his punching of Tomjanovich.
 Washington has sought to portray himself as a victim of the fight and appears to have exaggerated some of the misfortunes that came his way as a result of it.
 Washington told The New York Times that he has been refused work as a coach time and again.
 However, Tom Davis hired him as an assistant coach at Stanford, and Davis wanted to bring him to Iowa when he went to coach there.
 Washington stayed at Stanford and later quit his assistant coaching position, and he subsequently worked as strength and conditioning coach for the Portland Trail Blazers.

 Washington also claimed that American University cut off contact with him after he punched Tomjanovich.
 However, when he tried to become athletic director of American in 1995, the school offered to hire him as assistant to the athletic director, since Washington had no front office experience.
 When confronted about this Washington stated: "I didn't see why I couldn't be the AD so they could use my name out front and then have someone with more experience be my assistant."
 John Feinstein and others have suggested that the most lasting damage caused by the fight between Washington and Tomjanovich has been to Washington's self-image, and his supposed refusal to accept responsibility for his actions in that fight.
 Pat later said it went deeper than that, as when she met him in college:

 In the early 2010s, Washington lived in the Washington, D.C. area, where he was employed as a regional representative of the National Basketball Players Association.